 The MFT Masters program is designed around an outcomes-based educational philosophy.
 In addition to Student Learning Outcomes, there are expected outcomes for the program as a whole and for faculty members.
-All coursework and program experiences are intended to foster student development in each of the following outcomes:
+All coursework and program experiences are structured to address the AAMFT's Core Competencies, which are intended to foster student development in each of the following outcomes: